Isaac Robert Hurwitz

-Isaac Robert Hurwitz

-Isaac Robert Hurwitz is an American creative producer with over 20 years of experience in theatre and entertainment.
 He co-founded Hugo Six in 2021 and has lead produced the Tony Award-nominated Broadway productions of Water for Elephants, Gutenberg!
 The Musical!, and Once Upon a Mattress.
 He also produces Mrs. Doubtfire and The Devil Wears Prada in London and on tour, as well as Maybe Happy Ending on Broadway.
 From 2013 to 2019, he served as Senior Vice President of Twentieth Century Fox’s live stage division, developing theatrical adaptations of the studio’s films.
 During his tenure, he collaborated with artists such as Elton John, Cyndi Lauper, and Lynn Nottage, and worked on Broadway productions including Moulin Rouge and Anastasia.

 Hurwitz co-founded the New York Musical Theatre Festival (NYMF), where he premiered over 350 new musicals, including the Pulitzer Prize-winning Next to Normal.
 He received a special Drama Desk Award for his leadership, and NYMF was awarded the Jujamcyn Theaters Prize in 2005.
 He has also developed work for major nonprofit theaters and served on the advisory board of City Center’s Encores! series.
 A frequent guest educator, he has taught at NYU, Columbia University's Theatre Management and Producing program, and Brown University, and is an alumnus of Brown University, the Lincoln Center Directors’ Lab, and the Commercial Theatre Institute.